Types of Pranayama Every Yogi Should Know To Master The Art of Yogic Breathing + Benefits & Phases

 (Click any link below to jump directly to section)

-In simple terms, pranayama means actively breathing as you control or extend the inhale and exhale.
+In simple terms, Pranayama means actively breathing as you control or extend the inhale and exhale.
 However, how you do that depends on the specific technique, which we will explore in more detail below.
+Pranayama is an integral part of yoga practice and is discussed in yoga philosophy and in the Eight Limbs of Yoga.

 Pranayama does not necessarily mean slow, deep breathing that is a misconception.
 Sometimes, it can mean breathing forcefully and rapidly to produce specific effects.